How many DTech Scholars are there?

 Will I have an opportunity to live with other DTech Scholars?

 Yes.
-Most DTech Scholars will tell you that living with like-minded women is one of the most powerful features of the DTech program.
+Most DTech Scholars will tell you that living with like-minded students is one of the most powerful features of the DTech program.
 Living together and sharing experiences—good, bad, surprising or inspiring—is an important part of building a supportive community.
 You’ll discover and share common experiences with other interns, which provides important insights into the tech industry.
 You are also likely to collaborate with other DTech Scholars on technical challenges so you'll be learning from each other while living in shared housing.

 Can I apply if I'm currently studying abroad?